 What is the most important information I should know about HEMLIBRA?

-HEMLIBRA may interfere with laboratory tests that measure how well your blood is clotting and may cause a false reading.
-Talk to your healthcare provider about how this may affect your care.
+HEMLIBRA may interfere with laboratory tests that measure how well your blood is clotting and create an inaccurate result.
+Speak with your healthcare provider about how this may affect your care.

 These are not all of the possible side effects of HEMLIBRA.
 Speak to your healthcare provider for medical advice about side effects.

 Side effects may be reported to the FDA at (800) FDA-1088 or www.fda.gov/medwatch.

 You may also report side effects to Genentech at (888) 835-2555.

 Please see Important Safety Information, including Serious Side Effects, as well as the HEMLIBRA full Prescribing Information and Medication Guide.